d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         `completion-at-point' suggests matching variable names as
         completion candidates.
   Predicate completion
-        If the text before point can be completed to a predicate call, `completion-at-point' suggests matching predicates as completion
+        If point is at a callable position, `completion-at-point' suggests matching predicates as completion candidates.
-        candidates.
+  Atom completion
+        If point is at a non-callable, `completion-at-point' suggests matching atoms as completion candidates.

 [Symbol Completion in the Emacs manual] <info:emacs#Symbol Completion>